zubayrrr/zubayrrr.github.io/md/devlog/ansible.dynamic inventory.md

 **Target only specific servers**

 What if you wanted to target only specific servers.
 In the plugin configuration, you can use `filters` to filter the servers you want to use.
-The same filter attributes that are used by [aws.cli](../devlog/aws.cli.md).
+The same filter attributes that are used by [aws cli](../devlog/aws%20cli.md).
 In our case, let's use the tag name.

 ```yaml
 filters: